FukaiChia/niy/CNN/README.md

 CNN
 ====
-CNN(Convolutional Neural Network) is absolutely good, but here we will discuss the disadvantages of CNN and how to improve
+CNN(Convolutional Neural Network) is absolutely good, but here we will only discuss the disadvantages of CNN and how to improve

 #### Coupling
 <img src="files/convolution.png" height="320px" /><br>